 Someone who has led a sedentary life before pregnancy should not suddenly begin a strenuous exercise program.
 Instead, good judgment must be used, with slow increases in the activity level.

 - Avoid exercise in the heat, excessively prolonged bouts of activity (more than an hour without a break) or exercises that may restrict blood flow to the fetus (such as heavy weight training).
 If exercising when it is hot, restrict activity to less than 30 minutes, or take cooling off rest periods.

 - Drink plenty of cold fluids (without caffeine) to keep hydrated.
 Fluid intake should begin before feeling thirsty.

 - Exercising should stop immediately if there are feelings of dizziness, fainting, palpitations, or the body feels too hot.

 - Make sure blood sugars are monitored and eat additional carbohydrate snacks as needed to prevent low blood sugars.
 Watch out for low blood sugars that can occur after exercising as well!
 It is preferable to exercise after eating a snack or a meal.

 - Balance can be compromised in the later stages of pregnancy, so avoid exercise such as cycling outdoors, skiing or horseback riding.
 Opt for a stationary cycle, treadmill, walking or swimming instead.

 Where can I exercise?

-- Many gyms offer low-impact aerobics or aqua-aerobics classes for pregnant women.
+- At the gym: Many gyms offer low-impact aerobics or aqua-aerobics classes for pregnant women.
 They will often allow limited memberships for the term of the pregnancy.
 If a complication develops which prevents exercise, they will often issue a credit for the time missed.

 - Also, check out local recreation centers and the YMCA.
 Ask if any of the instructors/trainers are certified to work with pregnant women.